 Dalquharran Castle consists of a ruined 15th-century tower, with a round tower at one corner.
 It was extended to form an L-plan, and rises to three storeys and a garret within the corbelled-out crenellated parapet.
 The castle was extended and altered in the late 17th century, and was surrounded by gardens and landscaped grounds.
 The basement is vaulted.

-which was designed by Robert Adam and has a round tower and central stair like Culzean Castle, and the walls are crowned by a corbelled-out and battlemented parapet.
-This was enlarged with new wings
+designed by Robert Adam and has a round tower and central stair like Culzean Castle, and the walls are crowned by a corbelled-out and battlemented parapet.
+This was enlarged with new wings about 1881

-about 1881 but the family got into debt, and the building was later used as a youth hostel and as a school for the deaf.
-This house has been stripped and the roof removed in the 1960s, and it is also
+but the family got into debt, and the building was later used as a youth hostel and as a school for the deaf.
+This house has been stripped and the roof removed in the 1960s, and it is also now

 ‘Dalwharra Cast.’ is prominently marked on Blaeu’s map as a large castle with three towers in a wooded and enclosed park.